weehowe-z/Simple-Small-C-Compiler/README.md

-#### 3. Optimization
+#### 3. Code Optimization
-As there maintain a symbol table, for unused function declaration, the internal Tree Node will be directly removed for dead code elimination.
+As there maintain a symbol table, for **unused function declaration**, the internal Tree Node will be directly removed for dead code elimination.
+As the same, **unused struct declaration** are also eliminated by removing the Node.

 #### 4. Tree Structure Printing
 As mentioned in project 1, I don't use pre-order to print the parse tree.
 Instead, I use complicated functions to print a more distinct and clear tree structures for sake of beauty and more intuitive sense of the parse tree.